Act now and Aotearoa could own Democracy Day 2021

 Just one of its flaws, the 5% threshold for a party to gain seats in the legislature, could well cost the seriously-in-the-shade-of-Labour, Green Party.
 Some, such as business commentator Rod Oram, are effectively pleading for the Green Party to be supported, alluding to the indisputable fact that as serious as the covid-19 pandemic is, global warming will be the far greater killer.
 Be that as is may, given how impatient the opposition is to put business before what could prove to be the most lethal pandemic in a century, many voters will be exercised by the need to ensure the Labour-led response is now not sacrificed on the altar of a false dichotomy.
 With Labour Party polling putting the Greens below 5%, and historically minor coalition partners failing clear that threshold, the probability of Green Party votes being wasted is extremely high.

 Then there is the small matter about how potent Green Party policy really is, on climate-action mobilisation.
 The Mahurangi Magazine contends that Lake Onslow pumped hydro storage now being explored by the Labour-led government is what climate-action mobilisation needs to look like.
 Pandering to electric cars—even short the blatantly populist National Party proposal to prioritise ev road space by permitting them in bus lanes, in part in the hope of precipitating a peak-bus backlash—is neither green nor climate leadership.
-Regardless of the party’s consistent failure to show meaningful climate action leadership, voting Green should still be an option for those wanting to push the two major parties in the direction, without the risk of wasting that vote on account of the beyond crude 5% threshold.
+Regardless of the party’s consistent failure to show meaningful climate action leadership, voting Green should still be an option for those wanting to push the two major parties in that direction, without the risk of wasting that vote on account of the beyond-crude 5% threshold.

-Inspired by its 1986 redemocratisation, the Philippines, deserves to be the annual focus of Democracy Day.
+Inspired by its 1986 redemocratisation, the Philippines did deserve to be the annual focus of Democracy Day.
 But since leading the 2016 descent into populism, in its most murderous manifestation, the world’s 13th-most populous country is also, predictably, a covid-19 basket case.
 In the toxic disinformation stakes, Duterte’s advice to wash facemasks in petrol rivals Trump’s encouragement to inject bleach.
 But whereas Trump dreamt of disguising the United States’ infection rate, Duterte succeeded, his corrupt health minister reporting, implausibly, a rate for the Philippines south of Norway’s.
 The country’s heath department, on 3 August, reported having 2000 test kits, for a population of nearly 110 million—slowing the spread of information, but not of covid-19.

 As the world’s first full democracy, Aotearoa, with a bit of work, could consummately lead the global Democracy Day celebrations.
 The primary head-turner would be annual online elections, held on a Mondayised, holidayised Democracy Day.
 The reaction of most living in democracies with three-, four-, and five-year electoral cycles—and even Americans, with their two-year cycle of Congress—would be one of incredulity.
 But then it would dawn, that implemented as part of a thorough overhaul and updating of representative democracy, annual elections free of campaign years and billboard-lined streets, could be far more agreeable.
 But the key difference would not be that voting is annual, but that it gets results.
 For this to occur, voters need to be able to vote on what matters.
 If such an election had been held on 14 September 2020—the nearest Monday to the Democracy Day date of 15 September—the focus of many voters would be their choice of Prime Minister.
-Jacinda Ardern’s 34 percentage-point July-end polling lead might make that outcome forgone, but her minister of health aspirants, unless greatly more impressive than recent office holders, might receive much less emphatic support.
+Jacinda Ardern’s 34 percentage-point July-end polling lead might make that outcome forgone, but her minister-of-health aspirants, unless greatly more impressive than recent office holders, might receive much less emphatic support.

 Electoral systems that foster trust in citizens to believe their votes matter will be rewarded with higher turnout than those that leave voters frustrated with the unreasonable trade-offs they are forced to make.
 Currently Labour is receiving a media caning for its less-than-courageous tax policy.
 For a voter who believes that New Zealand’s foreign aid is cringingly parsimonious, and with neither major party prepared to meaningfully address that, there must be the opportunity to directly nudge policy.
 Supporting Labour because at least it is not promising tax cuts, doesn’t come close to the fair representation of voters’ policy preferences.
 It is not difficult to visualise robust, elegant online systems that would allow voters to participate as deeply as they wished.
 In the 2020 election, many would be happy just to support, or otherwise, Prime Minister Ardern.
 Many others would be happy just to rank two or more parties.
 Some, either because they are exercised about many policies and politicians, or because they believe it to be their solemn democratic duty, may be very willing to invest 20 minutes or more expressing more detailed preferences.

 The one-vote-majority Supreme Court decision ending the 2000 Florida recount was egregious.
 So too was the electoral college system that converted a more-than-half-million-popular-vote win into a loss.
 But what was unforgivable was that Al Gore lost for the wrong reason.
 The then vice president, believing he could not win the 2000 election campaigning on climate, attempted rebirth as a Clintonesque, it’s-the-economy-stupid acolyte.
-Too few were convinced.
-Hillary Clinton’s electoral-college loss, at least, was in spite of a 2.9 million popular-vote win.
+Too few were convinced—Hillary Clinton’s electoral-college loss, at least, was in spite of a 2.9 million popular-vote win.
 That Gore felt that there was insufficient electoral capital in the three quarters of Americans who, at that time, worried “a great deal” or “a fair amount” about global warming to be elected president speaks to the impossibly conflated choices voters are forced to contend with, and to two-party tribalism.

 Without building fit-for-purpose electoral systems, the only hope for salvaging a survivable climate is for unusually able and charismatic leaders to succeed in being elected, in sufficient countries.
 Concern for climate globally is high but is not being reflected by electoral outcomes.
 This is due to a trifecta of the limitations of horse-and-cart-era representative democracy, the terminal corruption of those by global business interests, and a mainstream media model that, like the political landscape, is owned by the plutocracy.
 The irony is that, with the internet, never has the fourth estate had such a low-cost means of gathering and disseminating information.
 But the once proud publish-and-be-damned independence from advertisers has long since been eroded, with publishers having become totally beholden to big business.
 Government support for public broadcasting in Aotearoa is cravenly neoliberal, at less than 12% of the per capita average of the sort of company New Zealanders typically aspire to keep, of Norway, Switzerland, Germany, Denmark, Sweden, and Finland.